frieda566/FlashPlay/documention.md

 I learned that drawing order matters - background elements must be drawn first.
 I implemented a system where I draw the shadow (offset by a few pixels), then outer rim, then inner rim, then the main card background.
 Each layer uses slightly different sizes and positions to create the visual depth.
-I had to track the canvas IDs for each layer so I could modify colors later.
+I had to track the canvas IDs for each layer, so I could modify colors later.
 The hardest part was getting the mathematical offsets right so all the layers aligned properly.

 **Sources that helped:**